galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 The curated tools are transformed into an interactive web table using the data tables framework[@datatables].
 The table is hosted on GitHub and deployed via GitHub pages for each community.
 This implementation enables complex queries and filtering without the need for a database backend.
-The table can be embedded in any website via an iframe: examples include the Galaxy community Hub page for microGalaxy [Hub page for microGalaxy](https://galaxyproject.org/community/sig/microbial#tools) or the [microGalaxy subdomain](https://microgalaxy.usegalaxy.eu/).
+The table can be embedded in any website via an iframe: examples include the Galaxy community [Hub page for microGalaxy](https://galaxyproject.org/community/sig/microbial#tools) or the [microGalaxy subdomain](https://microgalaxy.usegalaxy.eu/).
 Furthermore, a word cloud based on the usage statistics of the tools is created.

 The workflow is run weekly via GitHub Actions continuous integration, providing an up-to-date table for each community.